 – Cantilever brakes and v-brakes

 Basically, I’ve been tinkering with the specification since day dot.

-I’ve recently switched from road handlebars to Velo Orange Crazy Bars.
-What was really important to me was the ‘hood’ position from my road handlebar.
+I’ve recently switched from drop bars to Velo Orange Crazy Bars.
+What was really important to me was the ‘hood’ position from my drop bar.
 That’s where I like my hands to sit most, and this handlebar replicates it perfectly.
 I’m not 100% sure if I will use these handlebars in the long-term, but I’m really enjoying all the new positions at the moment.
 We’ll see over the next few tours.

 Another thing that I am really liking is how easy it is to change my brake cables with standard v-brake levers (as opposed to road levers).
 I also find that these brakes offer much less cable friction than my outgoing road brake levers.

 What Would I Change If I Built A Custom Touring Bike In 2017?